liesnikov/extensible-elaborator/paper/main.md

 From a birds-eye view the architecture looks as depicted in [Figure 1](#architecture-figure).

 ![Architecture diagram](architecture-diagram.png){#architecture-figure width=50%}
+\todo{make the figure two-column}

+\todo{more explanation about each component, signpost future section?}

 In the diagram type-checker is precisely the part that implements syntax-driven traversal of the term.
 It can raise a constraint that gets registered by the Solver dispatcher.
 Solver dispatcher then is exactly the component that fires the solvers on the appropriate constraints and constitutes our main contribution.
 All components have some read access to the state, including solvers which might for example verify that there are no extra constraints on the metavariable.
 We indicate that the solvers are supplied both by us (`unification`) and by the user (`Plugin A`) by drawing two nodes, but they both have the same capabilities.

 [^agda-constraint-solver-source]:
 [src/full/Agda/TypeChecking/Constraints.hs#L247-L298](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Constraints.hs#L247-L298)